Shashikala Dani: Musical career

-After much experimentation with the Jaltarang, Shashikala has imbibed both "Gayaki and Tantrakari angs" in her playing style.
-She is trained in the Gwalior gharana school of Hindustani Classical Music under her father and Guru Pt.
+After learning the Jal Tarang, she has imbibed both "Gayaki and Tantrakari Angs" in her playing style.
+She is trained in the Gwalior Gharana School of Hindustani Classical Music under her father and Guru Pt.
 D. R. Warang.
-She has also developed multiple other styles over the years.
-Her specialty is "Layakari".
+She has also developed multiple other styles of playing.
+Her focus is "Layakari".

-She is presently involved in mentoring young and passionate musical talents at her institute, Swara Naada Sangeeta Vidyalaya®.
+She is presently involved in mentoring young artists at her institute, Swara Naada Sangeeta Vidyalaya®.